Dirty Kitchen

 My wife, Josie, chose the colors for the dirty kitchen.
 We have red cabinet and cupboard doors.
 A thin layer of red cement covers the original gray cement of the floor.
 She uses red floor wax to spruce it up from time to time.
 She really likes the color red.
 The ceiling and walls are white, as is the trim of the cabinets.

 The walls are made of cement and rebar, just like the house.
 We’ve already repaired earthquake cracks, more than twice.
-We replaced the roofing in 2019 with the same type of roofing we used for our carport, and we remodeled the main kitchen.
+We replaced the roofing in 2019 with the same type of roofing we used for our carport, and we remodeled the main kitchen at the same time.

 The Main Kitchen